Independent and Dependent Variables

-Let's take a closer look at how independent and dependent variables work by working through some examples:
+Let's take a closer look at how independent and dependent variables work by working through some examples.

 Jim gets paid $10 per hour.
 The amount Jim gets paid in a week depends on the number of hours he works that week.
-If all he did was put in two hours shelving books at the library, he will barely be able to afford to buy a book.
+If all he did was put in two hours shelving books at the library, he'll barely be able to afford to buy a book.
 Good thing he works at the library.

 On the other hand, if he works 12-hour days in the assembly line of an automobile factory, he can afford to buy all the books he wants.
 Same rate (input), different pay (output).

 Let's say p represent the amount Jim gets paid in a week, and h represent the number of hours Jim works that week.
 That means we can set up the following equation:

 The letters p and h are called variables because they're not fixed numbers.
 This fact reminds us: be sure to have your numbers spayed or neutered.
 The quantity h varies because Jim may work a different number of hours each week.
 The quantity p varies because p depends on h.